 The first time the program is launched, you will be offered a choice of where you want to store your blockchain and wallet data.
-Choose a location with enough free space, as the blockchain can reach around 3-4GB in size.
+Choose a location with enough free space, as the blockchain can reach 30GB+ in size.
 It is recommended to use the default data folder if possible.

 Dash Core will then start up.
 This will take a little longer than usual the first time you run it, since Dash Core needs to generate cryptographic data to secure your wallet.

 Synchronizing Dash Core to the Dash network¶